-4.2 Significant judgements and assumptions in relation to lease
+Significant judgements and assumptions in relation to lease

-The Group assesses at lease commencement by applying significant judgement whether it is reasonably certain to exercise the extension options.
+The Group and the Company assess at lease commencement by applying significant judgement whether it is reasonably certain to exercise the extension options.
 Group entities consider all facts and circumstances including their past practice and any cost that will be incurred to change the asset if an option to extend is not taken, to help them determine the lease term.

-The Group also applied judgement and assumptions in determining the incremental borrowing rate of the respective leases.
+The Group and the Company also applied judgement and assumptions in determining the incremental borrowing rate of the respective leases.
 Group entities first determine the closest available borrowing rates before using significant judgement to determine the adjustments required to reflect the term, security, value or economic environment of the respective leases.